samuelwong30/Bank-Management-System/README.md

 ## Instructions
 - Requirements: Python 3.9.1 or higher installed
 - Clone the "Bank-Management-System" directory onto your system.
-- In the terminal, inside the directory run the command.
+- In the terminal, inside the directory run the command:

           python3 Bank.py